qbreader/.github/profile/README.md

 - packet-parser: used to parse .docx and .pdf packets into JSON, so it can be uploaded to MongoDB database
 - database: program for managing the qbreader database, including uploading questions
 - logs: manages and summarizes logs
+- python-module: a python wrapper module used to access the qbreader API

 ## Questions